Nottaris/OpenBCI_NodeJS_IP6/README.md

 3. Install python 3.6

 # How to use it
+To use this demo you need to start the musicplayer and additonaly start the EEG Control that you would like to use.

 ## 1. Start Musicplayer
 Run ``` npm run player ```  to start the react music player.